 Make Self-Watering Jugs

-You can create your own self-watering system with old plastic beverage jugs and bottles.
-Poke the tiniest pin hole in the lower side of the jug.
+Some gardeners have had luck making their own self-watering jugs.
+Just take some old, plastic beverage jugs and bottles and poke the tiniest pin holes in the lower side of the jug.
 Place the jug in the soil next to your plant, a couple of inches below the soil surface.
-Water the garden well, then fill the jug with water, just before you leave, and it will... slowly drip additional water to the roots.
+Water the garden well, then fill the jug with water, just before you leave, and it will slowly drip additional water to the roots.

 Bring Your Containers to the Water

-Most of us have several plants in containers, usually scattered about the yard.
-You know these containers require even more water than the plants in our beds.
+A lot of gardens have several plants in containers, usually scattered about the yard.
+These containers require even more water than the plants in the garden beds.
 To make sure they get some water, move your containers into or near your garden, where they will get water from the sprinklers.

 Water Bulbs and Moisture Retaining Materials